Support & Help

 ˈɛskəˌleɪtər/ˈɛskəˌleɪtər/Slow

-A moving staircase used for transporting people between floors.
+A moving staircase used for transporting people between floors of a building.

 日本語